bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-notes.md

 #### Slack Message [Optional]

-Aggregate resources, exit ticket, and reminders into one slack message to share at 11:00 Lambda Time (or when Lecture is finished).
+Aggregate resources, exit ticket, and reminders into one slack message to share at 11:00 Pacific Time (or when Lecture is finished).

 ---